naniram/End-to-End-Youtube-Video-Query-GenAI-Application/README.md

 ## Features

 - **YouTube Transcript Extraction**: Automatically fetches and processes transcripts from YouTube videos.
-- **AI-Powered Question Answering**: Utilizes Google's PaLM LLM to generate accurate responses to user queries.
+- **AI-Powered Question Answering**: Utilizes Google's Gemini LLM to generate accurate responses to user queries.
 - **Retrieval-Augmented Generation**: Enhances AI responses by grounding them in the specific content of the video transcript.
 - **Efficient Information Retrieval**: Uses FAISS for fast and efficient similarity search in the vector database.